-Even a cursory glance at Fig 1.12(a), a daily chart of the GBP/USD exchange rate, will confirm what most of us already know, the GBP is continuing its steady decline against the American dollar.
+Even a cursory glance at the daily chart of the GBP/USD exchange rate, will confirm what most of us already know, the British pound is continuing its steady decline against the US dollar.
 Since the middle of August 2011 it has lost about 7% of its value against the US currency.

 The Ichimoku Kinko Hyo chart confirms our suspicions.
-After the GBP/USD exchange rate dropped below the cloud on 5th September last year, we have only seen it above the cloud once, between 25th October and 14th November, when the bulls managed to push it above the Ichimoku cloud for a few days, but it soon slipped back and since then it has been downhill all the way.
+After GBP/USD dropped below the Ichimoku cloud on 5 September last year, the bulls have only managed to push it above the cloud for a few days, between 25 October and 14 November, but it soon slipped back and since then it has been downhill all the way.

 Right now the GBP/USD exchange rate is well below the Ichimoku cloud.
 It is also below the blue Kijun Sen line and the red Tenkan Sen line.
 The green Chinkou Span is situated below the price of 26 periods ago.

-Anyone going long on the GBP right now is very optimistic indeed, except day traders of course, who can always make use of short-term spikes to make a few dollars.
+Anyone going long on the pound right now is very optimistic indeed, except day traders of course, who can always make use of short-term spikes to make a few dollars.

 You should under no circumstances consider the information and comments provided as an offer or solicitation to invest.
 This is not investment advice.
 The information provided is believed to be accurate at the date the information is produced.